NumEconCopenhagen/projects-2023-jos-p-og-tex/dataproject/README.md

 # Data analysis project

-Our project is titled **Rainy days in Copenhagen** and is about the danish bike habits and how they are affected by the weather conditions in Denmark.
+Our project is titled **Rainy days on the stock market** and is about how the average rainfall in Denmark affects the stock prices of the OMX-C25 stock index.

 The **results** of the project can be seen from running [dataproject.ipynb](dataproject.ipynb).